williamfzc/chat-gpt-ppt/README.md

 ## Showcase

-Some topics for presentation named `topics.txt`:
+1. Some topics for presentation named `topic.txt`:

 ```
 what's OpenAI?